antlr/antlr4/doc/csharp-target.md

 *   MyGrammarVisitor.js (if you have activated the -visitor option)
 *   MyGrammarBaseVisitor.js (if you have activated the -visitor option)

-Now a fully functioning code might look like the following:
+Now a fully functioning code might look like the following for start rule `StartRule`:

 ```
 using Antlr4.Runtime;